magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms.md

 ## Use case

-Let's assume your device is using DHT22 sensor to collect and push temperature readings to ThingsBoard.
+Let's assume your device is using DHT22 sensor to collect and push temperature readings to IoT Hub.
 DHT22 sensor is good for -40 to 80°C temperature readings.
 We want generate Alarms if temperature is out of good range.

-In this tutorial we will configure ThingsBoard Rule Engine to
+In this tutorial we will configure IoT Hub Rule Engine to

 - Create or Update existing Alarm if temperature > 80°C or temperature < -40°C
 - Clear Alarm if temperature > -40°C and < 80°C